Taolu-03/Azerty-keymap-interface/Readme.md

 If your computer thinks that your keyboard is Azerty, then it will translate the received key code to the character at the same physical position on an Azerty keyboard, which is a 'q'.

-You now have two options to get the correct character :
+You now have three options to get the correct character :

+- [ ] Configure your computer to a qwerty keyboard layout (not always desired nor possible)
 - [ ] place KC.Q in your keymap where you want an 'A'
 - [ ] write an intermediate translation layer to do the permutations (KC.A becomes KC.Q and vice-versa for example) - this is the purpose of this library.